MO92hamed/Auth/README.md

    - Compare password with hashed password in database.

-   - create and assign a JWT
+   - Create and assign a JWT

  ```bash